Retired

 Salo had the speed to climb higher in the Grand Prix ranks, but the 1996 season was challenging due to the fragility of the Yamaha engine.
 Locked into a three-year deal with Tyrrell, he was joined by Jos Verstappen in 1997.
 Although they had more reliable Ford engines, they lacked straight-line speed.
 Salo seized a chance to score points at Monaco, driving a brilliant non-stop race to finish fifth, highlighting his underutilised talent.

 In 1998, Salo moved to Arrows to replace Damon Hill, finding himself in a similar situation with reliable but slow machinery.
 He managed a fourth-place finish at the 1998 Monaco Grand Prix but no other top-six finishes.
 When Pedro Diniz moved to Sauber with his sponsorship, Salo was replaced by Pedro de la Rosa and Toranosuke Takagi, both backed by substantial sponsorships.
 This turned out to be a blessing in disguise as Salo replaced Ricardo Zonta at BAR after Zonta’s injury.
-He finished one of his three races before stepping down, only to be quickly called back by Ferrari where he stood in for six races due to the injured Michael Schumacher.
+He finished one of his three races before stepping down, only to be quickly called back by Ferrari where he stood in for six races in 1999 due to the injured Michael Schumacher.

-He scored two points for Toyota in their debut season, becoming the first driver since JJ Lehto at the 1993 South African Grand Prix to score points in a team’s inaugural race by finishing sixth at the 2002 Australian Grand Prix.
+He scored two points for Toyota in their debut season, becoming the first driver since JJ Lehto at the 1993 South African Grand Prix to score points in a team’s first race by finishing sixth at the 2002 Australian Grand Prix.
 He retired from Formula 1 at the end of 2002 after being fired by Toyota.
 Initially, the news was met with surprise, but it was later revealed that Salo had a strained relationship with the team, who criticised his performance as subpar.

 During his Formula 1 career, Salo achieved two podiums and scored 33 championship points.
 Beyond F1, he went on to win the GT2 class in the 2008 and 2009 24 Hours of Le Mans.